Obscuretone/obscuretone.github.io/archive/posts/en/nova_scotia.md

 The official answer is to harden the dependency.

-The proposed answer is to resolve the contradiction.
+The proposed answer is to remove the lie.

 Nova Scotia is an island-shaped system with a peninsula-shaped bug.